 This new technology can greatly aid your doctor’s ability to accurately diagnose and document many diseases.
 It also provides a baseline for comparison with previous and future visits, which aids in monitoring disease progression and response to therapy.

 Is a retina screening exam uncomfortable?

 No, a retina photograph is a quick and painless process.

 How long does an exam take?

-A retina screening exam can completed in just a couple of minutes.
+A retina screening exam can be completed in just a few minutes.

 Who should have a retinal screening?

 Any person diagnosed with diabetes.

 People with diabetes are at high risk for developing a variety of eye diseases including cataract, glaucoma, and diabetic retinopathy, one of the leading causes of blindness.
 Diabetic retinopathy is caused by damage to the small blood vessels in the patient’s retina.
 Early detection and treatment is a key to preventing vision loss, making it crucial for diabetic patients to have regular photographs taken of their eyes.

 Patients may not have any symptoms in the early stages of the disease¹